HongyuanH/blog/_posts/2019-03-13-Using_Docker_with_X11.md

 ## Just another Script

-Copy-and-paste the below script, replace `CONTAINER_IMAGE` with your own image name and enjoy (tested on Ubuntu 14.04 and 16.04):
+Copy-and-paste the below script, replace `CONTAINER_IMAGE` with your own image name and there you go!(tested on Ubuntu 14.04 and 16.04)

 ```bash
 CONTAINER_IMAGE="ubuntu14-x11"